 As we slowly ease out of the peak of the pandemic and folks talk about “returning to normal,” I want to make sure that we retain all of the lessons we’ve learned about the importance of digital inclusion and that we diligently continue to pursue digital equity for all.
 I am confident that our 2021 cohort of Digital Inclusion Fellows and their passion for creating a more equitable and digitally empowered world will lead us in this direction.

-The fellowship is made possible by the generous support of our sponsors: Google Fiber and the Cleveland Foundation.
+The fellowship is made possible by the generous support of our sponsors: Google Fiber, the Cleveland Foundation, and Digitunity.
 A special thank you goes out to our founding sponsor, Google Fiber.
 The Digital Inclusion Fellowship was conceived and launched in partnership with Google Fiber in 2015.